 If you need extra help monitoring your cycling workout sessions, its speed and cadence sensor support using the ANT and Bluetooth Smart Sensors makes it very easy.
 Plus, it is compatible with Varia Lights, Radar, and Varia Vision, which are great for tracking cycling activities.

-The Garmin Forerunner 245 also gives you periodic alerts for distance and time and trigger alarms when you achieve preset cycling goals.
+The Garmin Forerunner 245 also gives you periodic alerts for distance and time and triggers alarms when you achieve preset cycling goals.

 Availability: Walmart, Garmin Store, and Amazon